DavidSilveraGabriel/Data-science-resources/README.md

 # Posts

 [Top 5 websites where obtain DataSets for your Data Science projects](https://medium.com/p/a7b68e689bd0) : A guide on where to get datasets for your data science projects

+[Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html) : Understanding how different sources of error lead to bias and variance helps us improve the data fitting process resulting in more accurate models

 [Understanding AUC - ROC Curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) :  It is one of the most important evaluation metrics for checking any classification model’s performance